Your Agents Need a Flight Plan

 export ANTHROPIC_API_KEY=your-key

-maverick refuel speckit .specify/features/my-feature
+maverick refuel my-feature

 # Implement, validate, review, and commit

-maverick fly
+maverick fly --epic <epic-id> --auto-commit

 # Curate history and push